 The fair value of financial instruments traded in active markets (at fair value through profit or loss) is based on quoted market prices at the balance sheet date.
 The quoted market price used for financial assets held by the Company is the current bid price.

-The carrying value less impairment provision of current trade and other receivables and payables are approximate to their fair values.
+The carrying value less impairment provision of current trade and other receivables approximate their fair values.
 The fair value of financial liabilities approximates their carrying amount.

 (f) Financial instruments by category